briandowns/Dictu/docs/docs/classes.md

 ### getAttribute(String) -> Value

-Sometimes in Dictu we may wish to access an attribute of an object without knowing the attribute until runtime.
+Sometimes in Camus we may wish to access an attribute of an object without knowing the attribute until runtime.
 We can do this via the `getAttribute` method.
 This method takes a string and an optional default value and returns either the attribute value or the default value (if there is no attribute and no default value, nil is returned).

 Note: Will only retrieve attributes with public visibility.